robohwlee/stargazer_sensor_fusion/README.md

 ```

 #### Remote PC
-Remote control for the turtlebot using ssh connection
+Remote control for the turtlebot using ssh connection (or directly connect to Pi)
 ```bash
 roscore
 ```